An engine failure is always bad news because it involves making some major decisions:

 Which of these options is the best way to go, and which will give you the best return for your investment?

-On the other hand, if your car or truck is more than 10 years old, or your hate it, or you are looking for a good excuse to buy another vehicle, don't put another dime into it.
+On the other hand, if your car or truck is more than 10 years old, or you don't like it that much, or you are looking for an excuse to buy another vehicle, don't spend another dime on your old car or truck.
 Forget repairing or replacing your old engine.
-Call the junk man to tow it away, or donate the carcass to charity and take a tax write-off, or sell it cheap as a "mechanic's special" to somebody who thinks they can fix it up and get it running again.
+Call the junk man to tow it away, or donate your vehicle to charity and take a tax write-off, or sell it cheap as a "mechanic's special" to somebody who thinks they can fix it up and get it running again.

 As for used engines, they can be risky.
 An engine from a low mileage wreck at a salvage yard is probably okay.
 By low mileage, we mean less than about 60,000 miles.
 And if the salvage yard will guarantee the engine is good (some will, some won't), it would probably be much less expensive to buy the used engine and have it installed.
 But if the engine has a lot of miles on it, or it came out of a junked car (not a wrecked car), or the salvage yard won't guarantee it, don't buy it.
 Keep looking or opt for a new crate engine or reman engine from a reputable supplier.

 One very important point to keep in mind if you are shopping around for a good used engine is that it has to be compatible with your engine management system, sensors and wiring harness.
 Because engine designs and calibrations often change from one year to the next, you may have problems finding an engine from the same year, make and model as your current vehicle, or one that is "close enough" to be compatible.